SoftwareHeritage/swh-scheduler/README.md

 ### Required services

-Unit tests may require a running celery broker on your system (rabbitmq by default).
-You can set the `BROKER_URL` environment variable to specify the url to be used.
+Unit tests that require a running celery broker uses an in memory broker/result backend by default, but you can choose to use a true broker by setting `CELERY_BROKER_URL` and `CELERY_RESULT_BACKEND` environment variables up.

-If you do not want to use your system's broker (or do not want to have one running), you shold use [[ https://github.com/jd/pifpaf | pifpaf ]] to take care of that for you.

 For example:

 ```
-$ pifpaf --env-prefix PG run postgresql -- \
+$ CELERY_BROKER_URL=amqp://localhost pifpaf run postgresql nosetests
-  pifpaf --env-prefix AMQP run rabbitmq nosetests

 .....................................
 ----------------------------------------------------------------------